-A new health care program known as the Healthy Howard Health Plan is offering residents high quality, low priced health care and even free prescription medicines.
+A health care program known as the Healthy Howard Health Plan is offering residents high quality, low priced medical care and even free prescription medicines.
 It covers the uninsured, and it may be a model for a federal government health plan.
 Phone 410-988-3737.

-Since the health care program started, Howard County has assisted more than 2,000 people across the county and in Columbia with signing up for federal and/or state assistance programs, and they provided discounted health care for hundreds of others across the county.
+Since the health care program started, Howard County has assisted thousands of people across the county and in Columbia with signing up for federal and/or state assistance programs, and they provided discounted health care for hundreds of others across the county.
 It provides health care to those who can't afford to pay for their health insurance but make too much to qualify for Medicaid or other federal programs.

 For example, for a family of four to qualify for this aid, a family's household income needs to be somewhere between $32,000 - $66,000 a year.
 While it is not insurance, but the health care plan does provide for emergency services and inpatient care through the Howard county general hospital, six primary care visits and they also receive access to a network of specialists.

 It turns out that many who initially applied for this plan did in fact qualify for state or federal programs but didn't know they did.
 The county then proceeded to help get them sign up for those assistance programs and then eventually ended up with about 400 members in the county's program.
 Members of the Healthy Howard Health Plan pay $50-$85 a month for their coverage, depending on their income.
 However, even at that price some still have trouble paying for the coverage.
 Click here for help with prescriptions.

 While the program does have many benefits, one of the key components of Howard County's program is preventative care.
 For example, every person must agree to personal health coaching to improve their health, thus preventing the need for more costly medical care at a later date.
 The program does have its limits.
 It does not provide care outside the area say if you're traveling and get sick, so coverage is only limited to the county.

 Assistance from Community Action Council of Howard County, Maryland, Inc.